-Toxic chemicals and harmful emissions from the manufacturing process are just a few of the hazards that can endanger unprotected employees in today’s workforce.
+Toxic chemicals, particulates and other harmful emissions in the workplace can pose significant hazards to employees in today’s workforce.
 Identifying these potential hazards through air monitoring and other environmental sampling techniques is a key step to ultimately determining the severity of potential exposures and implementing effective employee protection strategies.

-EI’s staff of Certified Industrial Hygienists (CIH) and Certified Safety Professionals (CSP) use NIOSH/OSHA approved sampling methodologies to help you identify these risks and develop appropriate engineering controls and personal protection plans.
+EI’s staff of Certified Industrial Hygienists (CIH) and Certified Safety Professionals (CSP) can assist in managing chemical risks in your workplace.
+We use NIOSH/OSHA approved sampling methodologies to identify and assess these risks and develop appropriate engineering controls and personal protection plans.

-- EI conducts employee exposure monitoring and chemical hygiene surveys.
-The results of any sampling are compared with either established occupational exposure limits (i.e. OSHA Permissible Exposure Limits (PELs) and ACGIH Threshold Limit Values (TLVs) or industry occupational exposure limits (OELs).
+EI conducts employee exposure monitoring and industrial hygiene surveys.
+Sampling results are compared with established occupational exposure limits, including OSHA Permissible Exposure Limits (PELs), ACGIH Threshold Limit Values (TLVs) and other industry-established occupational exposure limits (OELs).

-- We provide best practice recommendations and can support you firm in their implementation and follow up evaluation.
+We provide best practice recommendations for engineering, PPE and administrative controls, and can provide support in their implementation and follow up evaluation.

 EI is dedicated to providing our clients with professional services according to the American Board of Industrial Hygiene (ABIH) Canons of Ethical Conduct.

 It is estimated that 5.6 million or more workers are at risk for occupational exposure to bloodborne pathogens.
 OSHA requires employers provide training to any employee that has the potential to be exposed to bloodborne pathogens or other potentially infectious materials (OPIM).
 OSHA 29 CFR 1910.1030 (the standard) applies to all workers in the private sector, as well as civilian employees of Federal entities.